 To administer chemotherapy drugs directly into the patient’s blood is the main reason for implanting a chemo port.
 When chemotherapy is overlapped with radiotherapy, numerous chemo ports might be placed that address both requirements, i.e., injecting chemo drugs and contrast substance.

 Tunneled central venous catheter, usually used to inject in the drugs of chemotherapy through a pipe (catheter) which is connected to the chest’s central vein.

-Chemo Ports reduce risks of damage to muscles and surrounding tissues.
+Chemo Ports reduce the risks of damage to muscles and surrounding tissues.

 Providing access to the veins in the body enabling various cancer treatments to be carried out simultaneously.
 Chemo Ports enable oncologists to often collect blood samples of patients avoiding the necessity to inject needles every time, also preventing the risk of excessive bleeding.
 Chemo ports are highly effective in the process of periodically infusing chemotherapy drugs to the patient.

 Preparations comprise multiple steps, important to note before implanting a chemo port device.
 Some can become a bad influence on the chemo port implantation process.
 Therefore, before placing a chemo port inside your body, it is necessary to make proper arrangements and diagnostics like

 After educating entirely about the procedure of chemo port fixation, Surgeons at Vascular Interventions, the best Chemo Port Hospitals in Hyderabad, will also notify about all the benefits and risks following procedure.
 Also advised to follow all the preoperative instructions given before undergoing implantation.
 The most important being regarding food and water intake which suggests the patients fend off consumption of food items for at least six hours prior to the process.
 However, water can be consumed for up to two hours before your surgery.

 - What are the Risks and Complications After Chemo Port Implant?